There are hundreds of SEO factors to consider when optimizing a website for search engines but not all rules are equal.

 Breadcrumb trails improve the user experience, they enhance your search snippets (Google is sometimes showing the breadcrumb menu in the search results instead of the page URL) and Google has been recommending using breadcrumbs for decades.

-The first thing to do is to make sure that you have breadcrumbs enabled on your website and they are visible to the users.
+The first thing to do is to make sure that you have breadcrumbs enabled on your website and that they are visible to the users.

-Check and adjust the size and position of the breadcrumbs on mobile.
+Check and adjust the size and position of the breadcrumbs on the mobile.
 You need to ensure that the users on mobile can easily click a link from a breadcrumb menu.

 Make use of the breadcrumb schema to help search engines understand how your breadcrumb trails are structured.

-If you are on WordPress, activate the breadcrumb menu through Yoast SEO plugin.
+If you are on WordPress, activate the breadcrumb menu through the Yoast SEO plugin.
 It adds the necessary schema markup automatically.